 Welcome to the Gateways to Medicine and Research MS Program!

-The NEW Gateways to Medicine and Research Master’s Program is a recently approved umbrella program that will host its inaugural class in the fall of 2023.
-The Gateways MS Program is intended to provide training for students interested in boosting their application to medical school or preparing for careers in biomedical research.
-The program consists of two tracks: a 1-year Medical Track (non-thesis, Plan B MS) and a 2-year Research Track with thesis (Plan A MS).
+The Gateways MS Program was created to provide training for students seeking additional training and experiences to to strengthen their application to medical school or transition to careers in biomedical research.
+The umbrella MS program consists of two tracks: a 2-year Research Track with thesis (Plan A MS) and a 1-year Medical Track (non-thesis, Plan B MS).

-Goal: The Gateways MS Program will fill the need for transitional programs for careers in medicine or biomedical research in the MN Northland.
-The program will focus on increasing access and diversity in the healthcare and research workforce by recruiting among underserved populations from MN.
+The Gateways MS Program aims to fill the need for transitional programs for students interested in careers in medicine or biomedical research.
+The program focuses on increasing access and diversity in the healthcare and research workforce by recruiting among underserved populations from MN, the Upper Midwest, and beyond.

 Background/Mission

 The Duluth Regional Medical School (DMED) trains physicians who serve rural MN and Native communities.
-The DMED is ranked #2 in the US in the graduation of Native physicians, #5 in the graduation of physicians in primary care, and #4 in Family Medicine.
-Existing DMED training programs support future underserved.
-Yet, a significant gap exists between completion of BA/BS and entry into MD / PhD programs.
-The Gateways MS Programs will help fill that gap and focus on increasing diversity into terminal degrees from the Northland.
-Training a diverse healthcare and research workforce will alleviate a historic lack of access for underserved populations.
+The DMED is ranked #5 in the graduation of physicians in primary care, #1 in Family Medicine practitioners, and #2 in the graduation of Native physicians.
+Existing DMED training programs support underserved students from elementary school to college.
+Yet, a significant gap exists between completion of BA/BS and entry into MD/PhD programs.
+The Gateways MS Program focuses on increasing diversity into terminal degrees, with a preference for students from the Northland who can progress to serve these communities as highly trained professionals.
+Training a diverse healthcare and research workforces will alleviate a historic lack of access to critical services for underrepresented and underserved populations from MN, the Upper Midwest, and beyond.

 Why choose the Gateways MS Program?